exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 - periodic key rotation
 - changing the validators’ list: add/replace/remove some validators

 Both ways require disabling old anchoring keys and add new ones.
 As well as the anchoring bitcoin address is a derivative from the list of anchoring public keys, it should be changed accordingly.
 Pub-keys list is stored in the global configuration; it can be updated by out-of-band means, for example, using [Configuration Update service](configuration-updater.md).
-The following properties should be noticed:
+We may notice only the following properties:

 1. New configuration is spread over nodes.
 It is still not active.
 2. New configuration have additional parameter height when this